jjolano/openps3ftp/README.txt

 - I recommend that you have scetool.
 Make sure the path to scetool is correct in the Makefile.
 - `make dist` to create a cex (old-keyrev) and dex build.
 - `make dist2` to additionally create a ncex (new-keyrev) build.
+- At the time of writing, pkg files are being built with pkg.py and package_finalize (for cex).
+This doesn't seem to work with later firmwares (atreyu187) - so when something new comes out to make valid pkg files, this will be updated.

 =============================
 GitHub (v3.0+): https://github.com/jjolano/openps3ftp